Risk-Team/CAVAanalytics/README.md

 ## Introduction

-If you have ever had hard times working with several netCDF files and perform meaningful analysis, especially related to climate change, then this package might be what you are looking for.
+If you have ever had hard times working with several NetCDF files and perform meaningful analysis, especially related to climate change, then this package might be what you are looking for.